Skip to content

 Programmingoneonone

-In this HackerRank Magic Spells problem in the c++ programming language, While playing a video game, you are battling a powerful dark wizard.
+In the HackerRank Magic Spells problem solution in the C++ programming language, while playing a video game, you are battling a powerful dark wizard.
 He casts his spells from a distance, giving you only a few seconds to react and conjure your counterspells.
 For a counterspell to be effective, you must first identify what kind of spell you are dealing with.

 The wizard uses scrolls to conjure his spells, and sometimes he uses some of his generic spells that restore his stamina.
 In that case, you will be able to extract the name of the scroll from the spell.
 Then you need to find out how similar this new spell is to the spell formulas written in your spell journal.